rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### User messages

 Messages from users have a different background color to differentiate them from bot messages.
 You can also display a custom avatar that is uploaded by the user.
+You also apply `avatarProps` to the Message to adjust any [PatternFly Avatar](/components/avatar/) props you might need to change, or to apply an additional class.

 ```js file="./UserMessage.tsx"